 Thanks to the mouse’s native software, it’s easy to customize all of the basic settings just as you would expect with any other premium brand.
 This includes being able to adjust the DPI from 100 to 10000, change the polling rate, as well as assign customized action buttons to achieve combo keys.

 The build of the Cobra is of high quality and feels comfortable in your hand.
 Due to the relatively universal ergonomic design, you will have no problems adapting to this mouse for a variety of different games.
 For under $25 it’s a great bang for your buck.

 What Keyboard for a cheap gaming setup?

-In a similar budget theme, we have gone for the PICTEK TKL.
+In a similar budget theme, we have gone for the Redragon K552

-Comfort is another top priority when it comes to keyboards, and the PICTEK TKL does not disappoint.
-The “double-shot” keycaps on the Picktek feature an ergonomic leaning bezel to relieve fatigue for long hours of gaming, and foldable “anti-slip” feet to meet your requirement.
+Comfort is another top priority when it comes to keyboards, and the K552 does not disappoint.
+The double-shot ABS keycaps feature an ergonomic leaning bezel to relieve fatigue for long hours of gaming and foldable anti-slip feet to meet your requirement.